andrewdavidmackenzie/pigg/README.md

   </tr>
 </table>

+## Latest NEW Feature!

+- The GUI (`piggui`) can connect to a Pi over the network (running `piglet`) to control and view the GPIO hardware from a distance.
+The GUI can run on Mac, Linux, Windows or Raspberry Pis.
+Events are timestamped and source (as close to the hardware as possible) so network delays should not affect the waveforms displayed.
+Provide us feedback and ideas related to networking in [Discussions](https://github.com/andrewdavidmackenzie/pigg/discussions) or GH issues.

 ## Current Features

 - Visual representation of the GPIO pins in two layouts, a "Board Pin Layout" that mimics the